Anyaegbunam-Alexander/Student-API/README.md

 Using [Python](https://www.python.org/), [Flask-RESTX](https://flask-restx.readthedocs.io/en/latest/), [PostgreSQL](https://www.postgresql.org), and [Swagger UI](https://swagger.io/tools/swagger-ui/) to build a student management API.

 ## Summary
-This project is an API for managing students and courses.
-It includes endpoints for creating, reading, updating, and deleting students and courses.
+This project is an API designed for managing students and courses.
+It provides a comprehensive set of endpoints for creating, reading, updating, and deleting student and course records.

-Students have a name, ID, and email address.
-Courses have a name, ID, teacher and list of registered students.
+Students are identified by their name, ID, and email address, while courses are characterized by their name, ID, assigned teacher, and a list of registered students.
+The API also incorporates functionality for course registration and retrieving grades.
+The GPA calculation follows the standard 4.0 scale.

-The API also includes functionality for registering courses and retrieving grades.
-GPA is calculated using the standard 4.0 scale.
+To ensure security, the API employs JWT tokens for authentication and authorization.
+All routes and resources are protected, with only authenticated admins having access.
+Notably, only an authenticated admin is authorized to create another admin.
+However, for testing purposes, the route for creating an admin is temporarily open.

-The API is secured with JWT tokens for authentication and authorization.
-It is worth noting that admins have access to all routes and resources, and all routes are admin protected, and only an authenticated admin can create another admin.
-But for the purposes of testing, the route for creating an admin will be open.
+In summary, this API offers a robust solution for managing students and courses, with comprehensive CRUD operations, secure authentication and authorization, and support for GPA calculation and grade retrieval.

 This API was built as a Third Semester exam project by [Alexander](https://github.com/Anyaegbunam-Alexander), a Backend Engineering student of [AltSchool Africa](https://www.altschoolafrica.com/).